 If your paid course is about helping new moms lose the baby weight, don’t offer a freebie teaching college students how to avoid the “freshman fifteen.”

 Think about your paid offering and work backward from there.
-We talk more about this in the Lead Magnet Challenge and Mini-Course.
+We talk all about this is my premium course, THE EVERGREEN FUNNEL BLUEPRINT (Plus step-by-step instructions on creating sales pages, landing pages, 5 different lead magnets, and more!)

 MISTAKE #12: THE LEAD MAGNET IS TRYING TO SOLVE TOO MANY PROBLEMS

 So by now, you’ve realized how to format your lead magnet, how to name it, and what format to offer!